MattD18/IDD-Fa18-Lab3/README.md

 ### 3. IR Proximity Sensor

 **a.
-Describe the voltage change over the sensing range of the sensor.
-A sketch of voltage vs. distance would work also.
+Describe the metric change over the sensing range of the sensor.
+A sketch of metric vs. distance would work also.
 Does it match up with what you expect from the datasheet?**

-ambience increases with distance, proximity decreases with distance
+The two metrics the sensor displays are ambience and proximity.
+Ambience increases with distance of the object and proximity decreases with distance of the object which aligns with expectations.

 **b.
 Upload your merged code to your lab report repository and link to it here.**